 - Even if other members of the health care team introduce students to patients as "doctor," the student should never do so as it leads to a false perception of expertise on the patient's part.

 - Students should always be truthful with the house staff and other medical staff in terms of patient care and never compromise patient care as a consequence of personal gain.

-- Students should not participate in any aspect of patient care if under the influence of a substance that may compromise his/her judgment or otherwise cause the patient harm.
+- Students should not participate in any aspect of patient care if under the influence of a substance that may compromise the student's judgment or otherwise cause the patient harm.
 Likewise, students should report any member of the health care team who may be participating in patient care while under the influence of a judgment-impairing substance.

 - Although students are often tired or under stress, they should attempt to maintain an appropriate level of composure at all times.

 - Students should be appropriately attired for all patient care duties.

 - Students should carefully consider their participation in benefits provided by pharmaceutical companies or other medically-related businesses.

 - Students should respect the laws of federal, state and local governments in both professional and private life.

 Guidelines for Professional Conduct in Teacher/Learner Relationships and Policy against Medical Student Mistreatment